bellenuit/tiny-ps/README.md

 dictionary **setpagedevice** (possible keys: canvas, canvasurl, color, console, height, oversampling, interval, pdf, pdfurl, raw, rswurl, svg, svgurl, textmode, transparent, width, height)

 **showpage** (don't forget that one)

+## Architecture

+tinyPStag is an extension of HTML-element.
+It observes changes of the tiny-ps tag node, creates CANVAS, SVG or A nodes in the shadow DOM.

+rpnContext is the memory of the processor.
+It holds the stack, the dictionary stack, the graphics stack, the devices information and references to the nodes.

+tinyPStag creates a context and handles it together with the PostScript code to rpn, the processor.

+rpn reads each word of the code and processes it: It either puts it on the stack or it runs a procedure, which may be a built in operator or a defined procedure.

+rpnOperators read from the stack, process and write to the stack.
+Sometimes they have effects on the dictionary and the graphics state.
+Sometimes they even call rpn in a recursive way.
+Some operators work on the devices (fill show showpage stroke)

+rpnDevices fill and stroke paths in their repsective way. rpnCanvasDevice draws on the Canvas using the Canvas API. rpnSVGDevice converts them to SVG elements. rpnPDFDevice writes PDF manually.
+All devices can produce images but also downloadable links (data URL).

+A bigger part of the code is rpnTTF who parses, with the help of rpnBinary TrueType files.

+## rpnRawDevice

+A special device is rpnRawDevice.
+This code has started as an academic excerice to understand and build the processor from the ground up using only mathematical methods and no API.
+Several algorithms had to be created aside from the rpn stack processor.

+- rpnScanFill to fill closed polygons (using both even odd and zero winding rules)
+- rpnBezier to convert curves to straight lines so that we can make polygons
+- a method to convert a stroke of a certain thickness to a polygon.
+- a mtehod to clip
+- a method to handle correctly painting with alpha channel on transparent objects.